WBE

 Past "Grand Prize" Winners

-2023 - Hong Kong Poly Technical Univ "Domaine du Mouton Bleu
+2023 - The Hong Kong Polytechnic University "Domaine du Mouton Bleu

 2022 - Washington State "5 Pillars Syrah"